Kai-Jiang-1/BSRMM/README.md

 ## Overview:

 This repository provides the implementation of **Bayesian Sparse Regression for Microbiome-Metabolite Data Integration (BSRMM)**.
 This method enables joint modeling of high-dimensional microbiome predictors and metabolomic outcomes.
-It allows for variable selection and outcome missing value imputation under a fully Bayesian framework.
+The BSRMM model is implemented in R and is designed for for variable selection and outcome missing value imputation.

 ## Directory Structure: